DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network: Experimental Results

-To demonstrate the execution time of DeepVigor+ analysis, we employed an A100 NVIDIA GPU and performed sampling DeepVigor+ for activations and filters with different channel sampling ratios.
-Table \ref{tab:time-act} and Table \ref{tab:time-weight} present the average execution time over 50 executions of the method for complete and sampling DeepVigor+ with different channel sampling ratios, for activations and filters respectively.
-It is observed that VFs can be obtained in a few minutes for any DNNs.
-Considering $10\%$ channel sampling ratio for both activations and filters analysis, the total MVF for VGG-11, VGG-16, ResNet-18-C, MobileNet-V2, ResNet-18-I and ResNet-34 is obtained almost in 8.7 minutes, 9.6 minutes, 12.7 minutes, 43.5 minutes, 19.4 minutes and 46 minutes, respectively.
-It is worth mentioning that the complete DeepVigor+ analysis for the DNNs under study takes almost 22 hours for VGG-16 and 18.5 days for ResNet-34, on the same GPU.
-Fast execution and accurate estimation of VF obtained by sampling DeepVigor+ analysis provide a remarkable opportunity for a high-speed resilience analysis for any DNN.
+Considering $10\%$ channel sampling ratio for both activations and filters analysis, the total MVF for VGG-11, VGG-16, ResNet-18-C, MobileNet-V2, ResNet-18-I and ResNet-34 is obtained in almost $8.7$ minutes, $9.6$ minutes, $12.7$ minutes, $43.5$ minutes, $19.4$ minutes, and $46$ minutes, respectively.
+It is worth mentioning that the complete DeepVigor+ analysis for the CNNs under study takes almost $22$ hours for VGG-16 and $18.5$ days for ResNet-34, on the same GPU.
+Fast execution and accurate estimation of VF obtained by sampling DeepVigor+ analysis provide a remarkable opportunity for a high-speed resilience analysis for any known CNN.

+Furthermore, the implementation of DeepVigor+ is resource-efficient and does not impose significant GPU memory demands.
+Across all experiments, using a $10\%$ \textit{channel sampling ratio} and a \textit{batch-size} of $100$, the GPU memory consumption ranges from a minimum of $4$ GB to a maximum of $5$ GB.
+This demonstrates both the computational efficiency and scalability of the proposed method.
+As a result, DeepVigor+ can be readily deployed on a wide range of hardware platforms, including GPUs with limited memory capacity, making it accessible for broader adoption in both academic and industrial settings.